TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

     Thanks to faxity for the initial compose that I used to create the Synology Guide.

-We need to get some information that we need later to setup the docker-compose file.
+You need to install Docker from the `Package Center`.
+This should also create a share named `docker`, check File Station if it is present.

 ## Create a new share

-We will use a new share named `data` (lowercase).
+We will use a new share named `data` (lowercase) for all your library media.

 Later in this guide, we will fill this share with subfolders.